Whale Watching in Sydney: A Comprehensive Guide

 Long Reef Point

 Long Reef Point sits between Dee Why and Collaroy Beaches with views that stretch north to Palm Beach and beyond.
-Surrounded by a marine reserve, the area attracts birds and sea life in large numbers.
+The area, surrounded by a marine reserve, attracts birds and sea life in large numbers.

 Aerial view of Long Reef Headland (Sydney NSW Australia)